Pizza Delivery (SpongeBob SquarePants): Production

 "Pizza Delivery" was written by Sherm Cohen, Aaron Springer and Peter Burns, with Sean Dempsey serving as animation director.
 Cohen also functioned as storyboard director, and Springer worked as storyboard artist.
-The episode originally aired on Nickelodeon in the United States on August 14, 1999.

 Series creator Stephen Hillenburg's original idea for the series pitch was that the writers would write a storyboard for a possible episode and pitch it to Nickelodeon.
-Hillenburg wanted to write an episode with SpongeBob and Squidward on a road trip, inspired by the 1989 film Powwow Highway.
-Derek Drymon said "It's a road trip movie starring Gary Farmer, who is an innocent, kid-like character who is traveling with a curmudgeon."
+Hillenburg wanted to write an episode with SpongeBob and Squidward on a road trip, inspired by the 1989 film Powwow Highway, with Derek Drymon describing the film's story as about "an innocent, kid-like character who is traveling with a curmudgeon".
 Eventually, the idea developed while they were working on it, but Hillenburg gave up the idea for the initial pitch.
 Instead, they used another idea for the pitch which was in the series pilot episode called "Help Wanted".
 Writers Aaron Springer and Sherm Cohen resurrected the road trip idea during the first season and used a lot of the ideas for "Pizza Delivery".

-This episode was also the first one written together by Springer and Cohen, and they would continue to work on episodes together until midway of the first season.
+Release

-"Pizza Delivery" was released on the DVD compilation called SpongeBob SquarePants: Christmas on September 30, 2003.
+"Pizza Delivery" originally aired on Nickelodeon in the United States on August 14, 1999, at 10:00am, with a TV-Y7 parental rating.
+The episode was released on the DVD compilation called SpongeBob SquarePants: Christmas on September 30, 2003.
 It was also included in SpongeBob SquarePants: The Complete 1st Season DVD released on October 28, 2003.
 On September 22, 2009, "Pizza Delivery" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.
 On April 29, 2014, "Pizza Delivery" was released on the "SpongeBob, You're Fired!" episode compilation DVD.